TABLE OF CONTENTS

 As regards the authority competent to receive a declaration of acceptance or waiver of succession, there are no substantial differences between a legacy and an inheritance, or between legal or voluntary succession.
 The answer to these three questions is therefore the same.

-If the succession has been accepted under benefit of inventory, the declaration of acceptance is made in the probate proceedings conducted in the competent notary’s office.
-In this case the notary is the authority which receives the declaration of acceptance.
+If the succession has been accepted under benefit of inventory, the declaration of acceptance is made in the probate proceedings.
+In this case, the court or the notary are the authorities competent to receive the declaration of acceptance.

 Acceptance of succession under benefit of inventory is ensured by requesting the inventory or intervening in it.

 Another type of acceptance of succession is acceptance pure and simple, which occurs when the succession is accepted and divided without the need for probate proceedings.

 The rules relating to acceptance of succession also apply to acceptance of a legacy.
 The difference between inheritance and legacy is set out in the answer to the following question.

 If probate proceedings are opened the waiver must be effected or included in the file.
 In this case, the court or notary are the authorities competent to receive the declaration of waiver.

 The waiver must take one of the following forms: public deed or private certified document if assets exist which the law requires to be disposed of in one of these forms; a private document in other cases.

 An acceptance or waiver of an inheritance or legacy is a unilateral legal transaction that cannot be repudiated, i.e. both are done through a declaration by the successor that does not need to be addressed to or brought to the attention of a given person.